dtzxporter/DTZxPorterLanding/_tools/diver.md

 There is a community effort to name assets for easier use.
 You can download or contribute to the database here: [hd2-name-db](https://github.com/dtzxporter/hd2-name-db).

 ## 📌 Versioning:
+- 1.42 - Update program library for new user interface, preview options, and settings.
 - 1.41 - Update program library for new tiff floating point image support.
 - 1.40 - Add support for most additive animations.
 Update program library for improved preview rendering and loading indicator.
 - 1.39 - Update program library for bug fixes, crash fixes, ui improvements.